TULiberalArts/Political-Science/pages/undergradaute.md

 ### Political Science Honors Program and Distinction in the Major

-The political science honors program is designed to give highly motivated political science students the opportunity to take academically rigorous honors seminars with other honors students, and to acquire the skills necessary to undertake in-depth independent research on topics of interest.
-The department’s honors program is excellent preparation for graduate school, and deepens the information literacy goals of the general education requirement.
+The political science honors program is designed to give highly motivated political science students the opportunity to take academically rigorous honors seminars with other honors students and to acquire the skills necessary to undertake in-depth independent research on topics of interest.
+The department’s honors program deepens the information literacy goals of the general education requirement and is excellent preparation for graduate school.

-Political science majors who have completed their sophomore year with a 3.5 GPA or above are eligible to be a member of the departmental honors program.
+Political science majors who have completed their sophomore year with a 3.5 GPA or above are eligible to be members of the departmental honors program.
 Departmental honors students are allowed to take the junior (POLI 3996) and senior (POLI 4996) capstone.
 Students who pass both capstones with a B or better will graduate with distinction in the major.
 In addition, POLI 3996 counts as an upper-level elective and writing intensive course and POLI 4996 counts as the senior capstone requirement.

 ### Admission into the Departmental Honors Program